dflaten/dflaten.dev/src/lib/blog/posts/creating-alexa-replacement.md

 ---
-title: Creating and Alexa Replacement using Codex
+title: Creating an Alexa Replacement with help from Codex
 date: 2026-04-04
 published: true
 ---